 As an institution of higher education, West Chester University’s primary roles in meeting the challenges of sustainability and climate change are to educate, conduct research, and provide public service.
 Through these efforts we have an opportunity to instill the knowledge and values of sustainability within our campus and community.
 At West Chester University, we promote the stewardship of an Earth on which life flourishes into a future of increasing prosperity and opportunity, without reducing the capacity of the environment to provide for future generations of humans and other life.
 Sustainability requires an understanding of the inter-connected relationship of environmental, societal, and economic issues and resources at both the local and global levels.
 West Chester University graduates will be prepared to transform their understanding of those connections into a life-long commitment to environmental sustainability and responsible local and global citizenship.

 The Brandywine Projects, held throughout the year, are a wonderful way to for WCU community members to engage in conversation and learn more about campus sustainability.
-The Brandywine Projects are organized as half day sustainability workshops for faculty, staff, and students with the ulitmate goal of incorporating sustainability into every aspect of campus life.
+The Brandywine Projects are organized as sustainability workshops for faculty, staff, and students with the ultimate goal of incorporating sustainability into every aspect of campus life.
 These workshops generally include presentations about what West Chester has done in the past to reach their sustainable goals as well as what plans are set for the future.
 Interactive breakout sessions occur throughout the workshop to get participants networking, brainstorming, and discussing different topics that are directly relevant to our local campus community and environment, integrating the local and the global.
 In January of 2019, the very first Brandywine Project Alumni Summit was held, bringing together a collection of past participants to work together on a collective project.
-Find below the dates for upcoming workshops and register!
+Find information on upcoming workshops on the Brandywine Project page.

 Integrating sustainable theories and practices into the curriculum at WCU is critical to expanding sustainable practices.
 Investing time into educating students, faculty and staff will produce long-lasting results long after alumni have left the campus.
 Below are materials for teaching about sustainability that have been developed by WCU faculty, staff, students, and affiliated community members.